Gap Analysis. Clarity. Visibility.

 Where opportunities are lost: A prospect asks an AI for a recommendation.
 Your competitor explained what they do more clearly and got mentioned.
 You didn’t.

 When someone asks an AI assistant a direct question and gets a direct answer without clicking a single link, that answer came from somewhere.
 AEO structures your content so AI systems can find it, understand it, and cite it with confidence.
-The same principle applies to voice search — Siri, Alexa, Google Assistant, and others return one spoken answer, not a page of results.
+The same principle applies to voice search like on Siri, Alexa, Google Assistant, etc. that return one spoken answer, not a page of results.
 The plain-language approach that makes content readable for people is exactly what makes it usable by AI and speakable by voice assistants.

 Do they recommend you?